-To identify a point on the competition map, the coordinates must be written in one of the following formats:
+To identify a point on the competition map, the coordinates must be written in the following formats:

-- 6-7 format: this complies with the standard UTM grid format.
-First six digits easting and second, seven digits northing. (e.g. 458565-5552261 alternatively 0458565-5552261) - 4-4 format: this format uses two times four-digits.
-First four digits easting and the second four digits northing. (e.g. 5857-5226), leaving out the 1m digit. - A target list number according to the list provided for the competition at hand.
+4-4 format: this format uses two times four-digits.
+First four digits easting and the second four digits northing. (e.g. 5857-5226), leaving out the 1m digit.

+A goal list number according to the list provided for the competition.